Pr0xximity999/Quartz/content/School/Year 2/S1/Student assisstent/UFactory.md

 source install/setup.bash
 ```

+# Running the Ufactory xarm_moveit_config
+Controlling the xarm via movieit is possible.

 # Running the Ufactory xarm_planner with xarm_api
 The xarm repository has a ros2 api to control the ufactory arm.